Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Debug Output](/images/getting-started/walkthrough/debug-output.png "Debug Output")

-We can now inspect our payload and can see the result from the Forecast.io API call has been placed on the `weather` field of the payload.
+We can now inspect our payload and can see the result from the Dark Sky API call has been placed on the `weather` field of the payload.

 ![Payload](/images/getting-started/walkthrough/payload.png "Payload")